konos93/multimedia_files_merger/README.md

     The selected_files.txt file, which was temporarily created to list the selected files for FFmpeg, will be deleted automatically.

 Notes

-    If you encounter any issues, ensure that FFmpeg is correctly installed and available in your system's PATH. or have in the same folder with the merger.py ffmpeg for windows use bulkrename utility or any similar program to keep the names of the files in a pecific potition for the copined file
+   If you encounter any issues, ensure that FFmpeg is correctly installed and available in your system's PATH. or have in the same folder with the merger.py ffmpeg for windows
+    use bulkrename utility or any similar program to keep the names of the files in a pecific potition for the copined file

+   use only english characters  in pathfiles due to ffpeg cant read other like C:\Users\konos93\Downloads\Music\newdold